What is Get REAL?

 As Executive VP, Marley manages all of the organization’s workshops, keynotes, and other speaking engagements year-round, in addition to being a prolific speaker herself.
 She is the key player in Get REAL’s social media growth, merchandise designs, fundraisers, and new partnership development -- really, anything that helps the organization grow.
 Her instincts for the Get REAL brand have helped define the organization internationally, and carve out its unique place in the LGBTQ+ non-profit landscape, and her fearlessness and her belief in the organization’s results have navigated Get REAL through the many challenges a non-profit organization faces.
 Born in Newfoundland, Marley currently lives in Toronto and loves exploring the city (good food and hip coffee shops), spinning, meeting new people, and spending far too much time at the dog park with the newest (and furriest) member of her family.

-Max Denley is the director of Get REAL facilitation across Canada — working on the ground to ensure that our service as an organization is delivered effectively, responsibly, and is of the highest calibre possible.
+Max Denley is the director of the Get REAL after-school program in Toronto — working on the ground to ensure that our service as an organization is delivered effectively, responsibly, and is of the highest calibre possible.
 Max got involved with Get REAL while at Acadia University, where he began sharing his story of perseverance and self-discovery through mental illness and transition, with the goal of inspiring youth to embrace build confidence in their own stories and lives.
-Max quickly emerged as a prolific public speaker and quickly moved up to take the lead on facilitation across the organization.
-When a full-time position opened up to manage Get REAL's speaking across Canada, there could not have been a better candidate.
+Max quickly emerged as a prolific public speaker and quickly moved up to take the lead on facilitation across the organization, and then managing the after-school program.

 Raia Carey - Director of Strategic Partnerships